Agnes of Austria (1150s–1182)

 Agnes of Austria (c.
 1151/54 – 13 January 1182), a member of the House of Babenberg, was Queen of Hungary from 1168 until 1172 by her first marriage with King Stephen III of Hungary and Duchess of Carinthia by her second marriage with Duke Herman of Carinthia from 1173 until 1181.

 Life

 Agnes was the eldest child of the Babenberg duke Henry II of Austria and his second wife, the Byzantine princess Theodora Komnene.

 Queen

 In 1166, Duke Henry II, who was mediating a peace between King Stephen III of Hungary and Emperor Manuel I Komnenos, proposed a marriage between his daughter, Agnes and the young king.
-However, the King decided to marry Princess Yaroslavna of Halych (1167); nevertheless, this marriage ended soon: the princess was repudiated and sent back to her father in 1168.
+However, the King decided to marry an unnamed daughter of Yaroslav Osmomysl (1167); nevertheless, his betrothal ended soon: the princess was repudiated and sent back to her father in 1168.
 The negotiations with Austria were renewed and Agnes was married to King Stephen III in the same year.